jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

     def logical_false():
         return False

-  the terminal_ shows green!
+  the test is green again!
 All tests are passing and the world is a better place than when I started.

 *********************************************************************************
 :yellow:`REFACTOR`: make it better